roncli/roncli.com/README.md

 This is a bug fix release.

 * Updated DCL stats to show if a player is unranked as opposed to showing them in position 0.
-* Updated DCL YouTube playlist to show the Late 2015 season.
 * Upgraded file upload system for latest multer version.
+* Updated DCL YouTube playlist to be configurable.
+* Fixed bug with Facebook meta tags not HTML encoding.

 1.1
 ---